Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Common Rule and ML Research

 How should crowdworkers in these cases be classified?
 On a strict reading of the claim that a human subject is a living individual ``about whom'' researchers obtain information that is used or analyzed to produce generalizable knowledge, then crowdworkers in these cases would not be classified as human subjects.
 This reading is consistent with the practice of some IRBs.
 For example, Whittier College's IRB states:\footnote{Archived on February 14, 2022. \href{https://web.archive.org/web/20220214194123/https://www.whittier.edu/academics/researchethics/irb/need}{https://web.archive.org/web/20220214194123/\\https://www.whittier.edu/academics/researchethics/irb/need}} \begin{quote} Information-gathering interviews with questions that focus on things, products, or policies rather than people or their thoughts about themselves may not meet the definition of human subjects research.
 Example: interviewing students about campus cafeteria menus or managers about travel reimbursement policy. \end{quote}

 In contrast, other IRBs adopt a far more expansive reading of the language in the Common Rule.
-For instance, Loyola University's IRB says:\footnote{Archived on February 14, 2022. \href{https://web.archive.org/web/20220214194036/https://www.luc.edu/irb/irb_II.shtml}{https://web.archive.org/web/20220214194036/\\https://www.luc.edu/irb/irb\_II.shtml}} \begin{quote} In making a determination about whether an activity constitutes research involving human subjects, ask yourself the following questions: \\ \emph{1) Will the data collected be publicly presented or published?} \\ AND \\ \emph{2) Do my research methods involve a) direct and/or indirect interaction with participants via interviews, assessments, surveys, or observations, or b) access to identifiable private information about individuals, e.g., information that is not in the public domain?} \\ If the answer to both these questions is ``yes'', a project is considered research with human subjects and is subject to federal regulations.'' \end{quote}
+For instance, Loyola University's IRB says:\footnote{Archived on February 14, 2022. \href{https://web.archive.org/web/20220214194036/https://www.luc.edu/irb/irb_II.shtml}{https://web.archive.org/web/20220214194036/\\https://www.luc.edu/irb/irb\_II.shtml}} \begin{quote} In making a determination about whether an activity constitutes research involving human subjects, ask yourself the following questions: \\ \emph{1) Will the data collected be publicly presented or published?} \\ AND \\ \emph{2) Do my research methods involve a) direct and/or indirect interaction with participants via interviews, assessments, surveys, or observations, or b) access to identifiable private information about individuals, e.g., information that is not in the public domain?} \\ If the answer to both these questions is ``yes'', a project is considered research with human subjects and is subject to federal regulations.'' \end{quote} Note that this interpretation does not distinguish whether the information is about an individual or just obtained via a direct and/or indirect interaction.
+This view appears to be shared by other IRBs as well.\footnote{Archived on February 27, 2022. \href{https://web.archive.org/web/20220228012326/https://www.bsc.edu/academics/irb/documents/BSC\%20IRB\%20Decision\%20Tree.pdf}{https://web.archive.org/web/20220228012326/\\https://www.bsc.edu/academics/irb/documents/BSC\%20IRB\%20Decision\%20Tree.pdf}}